analyticsworld1/RAG_Techniques2025-main/README.md

 ## Introduction

-Retrieval-Augmented Generation (RAG) is revolutionizing the way we combine information retrieval with generative AI.
+Retrieval-augmented generation (RAG) is revolutionizing how we combine information retrieval with generative AI.
 This repository showcases a curated collection of advanced techniques designed to supercharge your RAG systems, enabling them to deliver more accurate, contextually relevant, and comprehensive responses.

 Our goal is to provide a valuable resource for researchers and practitioners looking to push the boundaries of what's possible with RAG.
 By fostering a collaborative environment, we aim to accelerate innovation in this exciting field.